Balabac, Palawan: Climate

-Balabac has a tropical monsoon climate (Am) with moderate rainfall from February to May and heavy rainfall in the remaining months.
+Balabac has a tropical monsoon climate (Köppen Am), bordering upon a tropical rainforest climate (Af), with moderate rainfall from February to May and heavy rainfall in the remaining months.

 Demographics

-In the 2020 census, the population of Balabac was 42,527 people, with a density of sigfig 42,527/581.60.
+In the 2024 census, the population of Balabac was 42,662 people, with a density of sigfig 42,527/581.60.

+The original inhabitants were the Molbog people who were the majority, then the Bonggi people who were closely related, then there were also Tausug and Sama immigrants, who were all mentioned as Muslims, there were also Christian Cuyonon, Kagayanen, and Tagalog settlers.

+Religion

+As of 2024, based on the religion adhered to by the Balabac population, the majority were Islam (86.3%), followed by Christianity (13.4%), and others (0.3%).
+Islam is almost entirely practiced by the Moro peoples, such as the Molbog who are indigenous, then the Bonggi, Tausug, and Sama peoples, and some Palawano.
+Meanwhile, Christianity is mostly practiced by Cuyonon, Kagayanen, Tagalog, and some Palawano settlers.

+Languages

+The languages spoken in Balabac are very diverse.
+Sabah Malay, a Malay-based creole, has primarily been used as a lingua franca for the Muslim population in the region since the time of the Sultanates of Sulu and Brunei, alongside the Tausug language.
+Continuing into the Spanish colonial era, the migration of people from Luzon, especially Tagalog, also made the language used here, even though it is a non-Tagalog speaking area, with its influence not being very visible among the population, but then it became more and more developed.

+Other languages spoken include Molbog language, as the indigenous language of the Molbog Muslims, related to the Bonggi language, which is spoken in their southern islands and the northern coast of Sabah.
+In addition, there are also Kagayanen people who migrated here and speak their language, Palawano and Sama-Bajau are also used by significant minority speakers.
+This linguistic diversity is also accompanied by the fact that most of the Balabac population is multilingual, due to its complex history of diversity.

 Economy

 Culture

 The Molbog people dominate the municipality of Balabac, as well as the municipality of Bataraza in the north.
 The area is the homeland of the Molbog people since the classical era prior to Spanish colonization.
 The Molbog are known to have a strong connection with the natural world, especially with the sacred pilandok (Philippine mouse-deer), which can only be found in the Balabac islands.
 An indigenous folktale tells the story of a naughty Philippine mouse-deer that tricked a prince into giving up his bag of gold while facing a hive of angry bees.
 Another tale depicts him as a clever guardian of the environment, using his wisdom as an advantage against those who destroy forests, seas, and wildlife.
-The coconut is especially important in Molbog culture at it is their most prized agricultural crop.
+The coconut is especially important in Molbog culture as it is their most prized agricultural crop.